Ad Icons: Leo Burnett, William Bernbach, and David Ogilvy Research Paper

 Although the author remains well known, his successors in the field of advertising such as William Bernbach were able to borrow hugely from his creativity and rise to the level of his ability.
 Burnett is still one of the most famous advertising gurus of the 20th century.
 His work helped the discipline of advertising to expand and grow.

-Samples of their Works
+Samples of Their Works

 David Ogilvy was famous for his advertisement, ‘The Man in a Hathaway Shirt’.
 The creativity in the ad led to its immediate success.
 The advertisement was in print media and appeared in numerous media channels across the United States.
-It portrays a romantic man; he had an eye patch and wore a shirt that was a product of CF Hathaway Company.
+It portrays a romantic man; he has an eye patch and wears a shirt that was a product of CF Hathaway Company.
 In the ad, Ogilvy wrote the starting sentence that read, ‘The melancholy disciples of Thorstein Veblen would have despised this shirt’.
 It aimed at capturing the attention of the customers that was a creative way of engaging the customers, at the bottom of the ad, the message read, ‘And now, back to the most interesting man in the world’.

 The ability of Ogilvy to capture the attention of the customers using some of the most convincing words led to increased sales of the shirt.
 Despite the small amount fee that the client paid, the advertisement was a huge success that led to the appearance of other copiers.
 (Levenson, 1987) It is important to note that the ad lasted for decades despite its low cost of production.
 In addition, the world embraced the idea of using an eye patch to capture the interest of the customers, undoubtedly; the ad was the most creative work of art that enhanced Ogilvy’s success.

 Due to his popularity, the American citizens were able to recognize him, however, the message that he brought revolves around the introduction of the product.
 Ogilvy’s creativity is unsurpassed in the copy, he is able to introduce all aspects of the drink and allow the customers to participate.
-The ad says that any person who does not find Schweppes in his or her favorite outlet should call or write a letter to the regional office in order for them to take action.
+The ad says that any person who does not find Schweppes in his or her favourite outlet should call or write a letter to the regional office in order for them to take action.
 Ideally, this is impossible but it still catches the attention of the consumer.
 In conclusion, the ad achieved immense success until this very day.

 Ogilvy uses this technique to declare that ‘Dove’ is a soap that has immense ability to moisturize dry skin than any other soap.
 According to Levenson (1987), his ability to distinguish between moisturizing and cleaning aspects of the soap led to increased demand for the soap.
-In fact, Dove soap was rated as the most used soap in American households by the middle of the 20th century (Tungate, 2007).
+In fact, Dove soap was rated as the most-used soap in American households by the middle of the 20th century (Tungate, 2007).

 Ogilvy was not only able to communicate his messages to the consumer by pointing at important features of the product but also chose his words carefully (Levenson, 1987).
 The use of typical language in this advertisement was influential for success.
 Finally, the company, through Ogilvy’s superior advertising was able to increase its revenues and compete effectively with other brands.